oupo1337/httpmock/README.md

     // It will return a 200 status code. mock := httpmock.New(t).
         WithRequest(http.MethodGet, "/path",
             httpmock.ReturnStatus(http.StatusOK),
         )

     // Do something with mock variable (It's a regular http.Client object). doSomething(mock)

     // We check that all expected requests were done. mock.AssertExpectations()
 }

 // Or you can declare your mock in a different way without using option functions
-// similar way to the testify/mock package func Test_basic_bis(t *testing.T) {
+// similar way to the testify/mock package. func Test_basic_bis(t *testing.T) {
 	mock := httpmock.New(t)
 	mock.On(http.MethodGet, "/path").ReturnStatus(http.StatusOK)

 	doSomething(mock)
 	mock.AssertExpectations()
 }